MicrosoftDocs/ai-builder/ai-builder-docs/model-types.md

 The new experience enables you to:

-- Save time by by finding a solution for your business need in the area you're focused on: documents, text, structured data, or images.
+- Save time by finding a solution for your business need in the area you're focused on: documents, text, structured data, or images.

 - Get a brief description of what each solution does when you select it in your area.